rinormaloku/gloo-redirector/README.md

 # Gloo Redirector

-Quickly generate redirection configuration from CSV rules for Gloo Edge and Gloo Mesh.
+Generate redirection configuration from a CSV file for Gloo Edge and Gloo Mesh.

 > NOTE: istio-redirector was an inspiration for this CLI